2019 UEFA Women's Under-17 Championship qualification: Ranking of third-placed teams

 To determine the four best third-placed teams from the qualifying round which advance to the elite round, only the results of the third-placed teams against the first and second-placed teams in their group are taken into account.

 Elite round

 Draw

 The draw for the elite round was held on 23 November 2018, 11:40 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.

 The teams were seeded according to their results in the qualifying round.
 Germany and Spain, which received byes to the elite round, were automatically seeded into Pot A. Each group contained one team from Pot A, one team from Pot B, one team from Pot C, and one team from Pot D. Winners and runners-up from the same qualifying round group could not be drawn in the same group, but the best third-placed teams could be drawn in the same group as winners or runners-up from the same qualifying round group.

 Groups

-The elite round is scheduled to be played by early April 2019.
+The elite round was played in early April 2019.

 Times are CET (UTC+1), as listed by UEFA (local times, if different, are in parentheses).